telerik/xaml-docs/controls/radgridview/events/column-resize-event.md

 >If the ColumnWidthChanging is canceled, the column does not change its width and the __ColumnWidthChanged__ event does not fire.

-The following example shows how to allow the user to widen the column, bot not to shrink it:
+The following example shows how to allow the user to widen the column, bot not shrink it:

 #### __[C#] Example 3: Disable decreasing the column width__